george-hawkins/mjx-donkey-car/build.md

 define DEFAULT_SERIAL2_BAUD 921600
 ```

+**Updates:**

+* `SERIAL3_PROTOCOL` was none by default, changed to Mavlink2.
+* `SERIAL3_BAUD` was 38400 by default, changed to 57600 as this is the rate specified [here](https://ardupilot.org/copter/docs/common-configuring-a-telemetry-radio-using-mission-planner.html)) for the Mission Planner radio connected to your PC/laptop.
+I later tried increasing to higher rates but even 115,200 didn't work.
+* Pressed _Write Params_.
+* Once, I'd set the parameters, I thought I'd be able to at least read the settings from radio (see below) with the FC still connected by USB.
+But to get any further, you have to disconnect the FC and connect the other radio by USB.
+I powered the FC via a USB charger and its radio and the one plugged into my laptop connected to each immediately without any action on my part (green LED went solid - see [here](https://docs.holybro.com/radio/sik-telemetry-radio-v3/led-and-connection) for how to interpret LEDs).
+* The Holybro SiK radio uses a FTDI FT231X UART-to-USB chip which (surprisingly) surprisingly isn't a pre-installed driver on Windows 11.
+The driver can be found [here](https://ftdichip.com/drivers/vcp-drivers/).
+Initially, I downloaded and installed the _setup executable_ linked to on the row for _Windows (Desktop)_ - this installed without issue but didn't work.
+So, still on the _Windows (Desktop)_ row, I downloaded the `.zip` file linked to in the ARM column.
+I extracted that, opened _Device Manager_, found _FT231X USB UART_ under _Other devices_, double-clicked it, clicked _Update Driver_, select _Browse my computer for drivers_ and selected the extract folder.
+Oddly, this didn't quite work either, it then showed up in _Other devices_ with a new name (just "USB UART Device" _I think_) and I double-clicked it again and this time selected the root extracted folder (previously, I'd navigated down to to the `ARM64\\Release` subfolder.
+Whether things just needed to done twice for some reason or selecting the root folder was the issue, I don't know.
+Anyway it worked then and showed up as a COM port.
+* As Sparkfun use this FTDI chip, they have an easy to follow guide [here](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/all) that covers intalling the driver on all platforms.
+I suspect if you're not on an ARM VM, the standard _setup executable_ will work fine.
+* Go to _Setup / Optional Hardware / Sik Radio_.
+I tried the _Load Settings_ button but kept getting _Failed to enter command mode_ - it turns out that this only works if Mission Planner is **not** already connected to the radio.
+Once that was resolved, it did load (it takes quite a few seconds of apparently doing nothing) and showed the details for both the local and remote radio.
+And showed that they both had firmware version "RFD SiK 2.0 on HM-TRP".
+I tried the _Upload Firmware (Local)_, it just immediately tried to upload firmware and completed but the radio entered a bricked mode (the red LED stayed solid which means its still in firmware update mode).
+I could unbrick it by running QGroundControl, going to the _Firmware_ section and unplugging the radio and reconnecting it - on reconnect QGroundControl automatically updated its firmware (and this time, the LEDs went back to normal).
+The process was all pointless as the latest firmware version is 2.0 (where the firmware comes from - the [SiK repo](https://github.com/ArduPilot/SiK) is clearly under moderately active development but hasn't published a release there since version 1.9 in early 2014).
+* Loading parameters when connecting is very slow - I've had it hang during this phase, just clicking _Cancel_ and connecting again seems to work.
+* Note: using the supplied micro USB cable (with red connector at one end) with the supplied micro-USB to USB-C adapter didn't work for connecting the radio to the laptop (the radio showed no sign of having power).
+It turns out this is an OTG cable so it's meant for connecting to ground control s/w running on a phone or tablet.
+I tried this but same result (no power).
+I tried a different cable and Android recognised the device and offered to connect it to the SpeedyBee Betaflight app that I already had installed.
+I looked for Android ground control apps but it seems [Tower](https://github.com/DroidPlanner/Tower) hasn't been updated for 7 years, the version of QGroundControl (last released in 2021) on the Google Play store is too old for my device (tho' there seem to regular updates to the [Android section](https://github.com/mavlink/qgroundcontrol/tree/master/android) of the GitHub repo and they release APKs here [releases](https://github.com/mavlink/QGroundControl/releases) so these might work).
+Mission Planner for Android would install on my phone and when I plugged in the radio, Android correctly suggested connecting it through to Mission Planner but Mission Planner failed to see it when I pressed _Connect_.

 See also <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_SerialManager/AP_SerialManager.cpp>

 **Note:** baud rate when entered as a parameter has to be one of these values: <https://ardupilot.org/copter/docs/parameters.html#serial3-baud-serial-3-gps-baud-rate>